 Some teachers introduce a color each week in addition to their theme.
 Some introduce a color each month in addition to their theme or themes.
 If you are planning a theme about Winter and introduce the color white for the month, you can integrate teaching about winter, snow and white during your Circle Time discussions, at the easel while painting with white paint or while making an "Animals in Winter" collage and talking about Polar Bears, snow and the white glue!

-This page has activities that focus on colors for each Interest Learning Center.
+This page has activities that focus on a colors theme throughout your classroom and for each Interest Learning Center.
 You might choose to offer these activities into your regularly planned preschool themes or you might choose to offer activities based on one color as the theme each day or each week or each month.
 You decide!

 Let the Preschool Colors Theme planning begin!